maeslopezortiz/GradientBoostingRegressor/README.md

 # GradientBoostingRegressor
 ## _For genomic predictions_

 >In this project, we aim to enhance the predictive performance of a [GradientBoostingRegression](https://github.com/scikit-learn/scikit-learn/) model for genomic predictions using the [EasyGeSe](https://github.com/stevenandrewyates/EasyGeSe/) database.
-EasyGeSe is a comprehensive genomic dataset that provides valuable insights into genetic variations and their associations with various phenotypic traits (Quesada _et al_., 2024).

 ## Features